-Samantha McGee is an Associate Clinical Counsellor with MindRight Counselling & Consulting.
-She obtained her Master’s Degree in Psychology from Antioch University in Seattle, WA.
-She is a Registered Clinical Counsellor with the BC Association of Clinical Counselors (BCACC) and a Registered Chemical Dependency Counselor with the Washington State Department of Health.
-In addition, Samantha is currently in her 7th year and close to completion of her PsyD degree in Clinical Psychology at Antioch University.
+Sam is an Associate Clinical Counsellor with MindRight Counselling & Consulting.
+She obtained her Doctoral Degree in Clinical Psychology from Antioch University in Seattle, WA.
+She is a Registered Clinical Counsellor with the BC Association of Clinical Counselors (BCACC) and currently working towards her licensure as a psychologist.

-Samantha’s heart intention is to create safe and secure spaces to develop curiosity and compassion in relationships (with ourselves and others), while cultivating the courage and ability to sit with difficult things (esp. emotional).
-She has a special interest in working with individuals who may have more highly sensitive traits (HSP), high anxiety, perfectionism, people-pleasing/co-dependency, caregivers, and leaders who feel overwhelmed and shame/guilt taking care of themselves and resting.
+Her heart intends to create honest, brave, and secure spaces so individuals feel seen.
+She knows what that feels like to feel unseen and learn to mask so much of your authentic self.
+She hopes to help develop increased curiosity and compassion in relationships (with ourselves and others) while cultivating the courage and ability to sit with difficult things (esp. emotional).
+She enjoys working from a neurodivergent affirming stance, especially with individuals who identify as; ADHDers, Autistic, Highly Sensitive (HSP), anxious, perfectionism, people pleasing/co-dependency, caregivers, and leaders who feel overwhelmed and shame/guilty taking care of themselves and resting.

 DAWN LEE, MCP, RCC